 Even the best prevention efforts will not protect all elders from airway obstructions.
 EMS teams must be mindful of how airway obstructions present in elders.
 In addition to gagging, coughing, and an inability to clear the airway, FEV1/FVC is an important clinical indicator.

-Research published in 2017 suggests that diagnostic criteria for airway obstructions in elders is different.
+Research suggests that diagnostic criteria for airway obstructions in elders are different.
 Drawing upon a sample of 367 healthy seniors, the study concluded that FEV1/FVC <0.65 indicates an airway obstruction in men, and <0.67 points to an airway obstruction in women.
 First responders must be mindful of how age-related changes make diagnostic criteria used in other groups inadequate and misleading for seniors.

 Why Equipment and Training Matter